daniel5151/blog/content/post/automating-ac-nyc.md

 Well shoot!

-If hooking into the wiring is a non-starter, and putting the unit behind a smart plug is a non-trivial... am I just out of luck?
+If hooking into the wiring is a non-starter, and putting the unit behind a smart plug is non-trivial... am I just out of luck?

 Of course not!